-- Application made on a standard form;
+- Application made on a standard form; - ERC/IRC;

-- ERC/IRC;

-- Charter;

-- A business plan for the first five years made on a standard form; and

-- A technical plan for the first five years made on a standard form.
+- Charter: - A business plan for the first five years made on a standard form; and - A technical plan for the first five years made on a standard form.

-An applicant for a TSBL is no longer required to submit service contract templates at the time of application.
+An applicant for a TSBL is no longer required to submit service contract templates along with its application.